rsksmart/RSKIPs/IPs/RSKIP428.md

 ## Abstract

-This RSKIP proposes creating a new event that stores the outpoint values of the inputs used in a peg-out to enable HSM Segwit support in RSK.
+This RSKIP proposes creating a new event that stores the outpoint values of the inputs used in a peg-out to enable the PowHSM sign segwit peg-outs.

 ## Motivation

-To support HSM Segwit, the PowPeg must provide the outpoint values for signing a segwit peg-out[1].
+In order to the PowHSM sign segwit peg-outs[1], it needs the outpoint values to be provided when signing.
 Currently, selected UTXOs for a peg-out are removed from the available utxos set once the peg-out is created.
-Storing the outpoint values in an event will allow the PowPeg to retrieve and provide the outpoint values to the HSM, so being able to sign segwit peg-out properly.
+Storing the outpoint values in an event, once a peg-out is created and before the selected utxos are discarded, is a solution that will allow the PowPeg to retrieve and provide the required outpoint values to the PowHSM to be able to sign a given segwit peg-out.

 ## Specification

-The proposal is to create a new event to store the Bitcoin Transaction Hash of the peg-out and the outpoint values of each utxo used for it.
-This event should be emitted whenever a peg-out is created, including user peg-outs, migrations, and refunds for rejected transactions.
+The proposal is to create a new event to store the bitcoin transaction hash of the peg-out and the outpoint values of each utxo used as input of the given peg-out.
+Then this event will be emitted whenever a transaction that spends from the federation address, in other words peg-outs, is created.

-As described, this new event is composed of two parameters:
+This new event is composed of two parameters:

-First, the Bitcoin Transaction Hash, must be the hash of the peg-out without witnesses and signatures.
+First, the bitcoin transaction hash, must be the hash of the peg-out without witnesses and signatures.

-Second, the list of outpoint values.
+Second, the list of utxo outpoint values.
 When dealing with non-segwit peg-outs, the outpoint values will be an empty list.
-When dealing with segwit peg-outs, this will be a list of one or more integer values in VarInt format[2], ordered in the same order as the inputs of the peg-out transaction.
+When dealing with segwit peg-outs, this will be a list of one or more integer values in VarInt format[2], ordered in the same order as the inputs of the peg-out.

-So, when the PowPeg processes the peg-outs to sign, it will follow a straightforward process.
+Therefore, when the PowPeg node processes the peg-outs to sign, it will follow a straightforward process.
 It will retrieve the outpoint values from the new event in the rsk transaction where the peg-out was created.
-These values are then provided to the HSM, facilitating the signing of the segwit peg-outs.
+Then these values will be provided to the PowHSM to sign the given segwit peg-out.

 ### Implementation